 - Advising medical and nursing students in claims under the Equality Act 2010 where the University’s competency assessment standards conflicted with the duty to make reasonable adjustments.

-- Advising in relation to negligence claims for failure to spot learning difficulties.
+- Advising and representing in relation to negligence claims for failure to spot learning difficulties.

-- Advising in relation to breach of contract claims involving Independent Schools.
+- Advising and representing in relation to breach of contract claims involving Independent Schools.